Gamma749/VeracityBlockchain/docs/date_log.md

 - Looked into logging and differences in log levels in Iroha
 - looked at altering file hashing to track each file individually, by altering domains
 - looked into getting state of files by tracking domains and latest hashes

+## 2021/12/7
+- Got new jupyter-prolog image up and running using the prolog image as a base.
+This allows for the newest prolog version to be used and update all dependencies in  a single rebuild.
+- Changed file hashing to automate domain names as user/file combination, which allows for easy tracking of one file

+## 2021/12/8
+- Updated SWIPL kernel to work with magic python syntax
+- Worked on getting images to display using magic python syntax

+## 2021/12/9
+- Update SWIPL kernel magic python syntax to accept multi-line (technically block) code
+- Added a file custodian to file hashing examples
+- Added a blockstore to custodian to cache/remember the assets already seen
+- Added threading to blockstore

+## 2021/12/10
+- Added non-threading option to blockstore to improve performance
+- Made blockstore default in custodian
+- Cleaned example repos for file hashing and swipl notebook examples
+- Made release of file hashing and swipl notebook
+- Cleaned VeracityBlockchain repo to remove projects that have grown beyond it

+## Week 4 Summary
+Improved prolog kernel to add Iroha integration and python support.
+Gave Kate a platform to run python code in kernel.
+Added a lot of functionality to file hashing examples.
+Added ability to specify the domain to hash to, meaning we can track each file as it is updated.
+Added caching to blockchain queries for file assets, and threading ability to listen for new blocks.
+Updated examples for file hashing and notebook examples, and published these as releases.
+---